How To Sell Audiobooks Online and Make Money From Your Voice

 Aside from ACX, you can also hire narrators through other freelance marketplaces including Voiceovers.com, Upwork, and Bodalgo.

-A lot of people sell audiobooks on marketplaces like Amazon, Audible, iTunes, etc.
+Many creators sell audiobooks on marketplaces like Amazon, Audible, or iTunes.

-But the problem is that those marketplaces take a huge chunk of your profits as their cut.
-You’ll usually only earn around 40% of the sale price in royalties, which is way less than you deserve.
+The problem is they take a big cut.
+You’ll usually only see around 40% in royalties, which is far less than you deserve.

 The platform is super easy to use and doesn’t charge any hidden fees, which makes it perfect for new sellers.